 Elephant Nature Park offers and easy online booking system that shows you which dates are available.
 There are a number of options, from the short visit lasting 6-7 hours to the overnight visit where you can volunteer with elephants.
 Because I was only in Chiang Mai for a few days, I went with the “Short Visit” which got me back into Chiang Mai Old Town by around 4 PM.
-The experience set me back 2,500 THB (approx. 80 USD) and included transportation to/from the park.
+The experience set me back 2,500 THB (approx. 80 USD or 70 Euros) and included transportation to/from the park.
 You can check out all of the different visit & volunteering options here.

 Elephant Nature Park is one of the more popular elephant sanctuaries in Chiang Mai, so you’ll want to book your visit in advance, especially during Chiang Mai’s peak season from about October to March.

 What to expect from your time at Elephant Nature Park

 During your day at Elephant Nature Park, you are picked up at 7 or 8 AM in the morning in an A/C van with fellow ENP guests and driven to the park.
 From there, visitors are separated into groups of approximately 8-10 people (I was the only solo traveler in my group and ended up being the 9th wheel to 4 couples, if anyone was wondering) and looked after by a dedicated park guide.